phoboslab/jsmpeg/README.md

 - `onload` a function that's called once, after the .mpg file has been completely loaded
 - `ondecodeframe` a function that's called after every frame that's decoded and rendered to the canvas
 - `onfinished` a function that's called when playback ends
+- `preloader` a function that is is called, while loading mpg file.
+Arguments: `evt.loaded` and `evt.total`.
+Please note, when `progressive` property is true (default) or/and window.fetch API is supported this callback is fired immediately, having both `loaded` and `total` values equal to file.contentLength.

 ### Methods